Coronavirus incubation could be longer than 14 days; global infection numbers rise

 All of the passengers have now been tested and almost all have left the ship, either to go home if they tested negative, to local hospitals or government facilities if they have the virus, or back to their home countries.

-Some passengers were asked to stay aboard to serve an additional quarantine if their cabin mate contracted the virus, but this group is also disembarking Saturday to serve out the rest of their quarantine in a government facility, local media reported.
+Some passengers were asked to stay aboard to serve an additional quarantine if their cabin mate contracted the virus, but they are also disembarking Saturday to serve out the rest of their quarantine in a government facility, local media reported.

-More than 200 port calls in Japan by international cruise ships have been canceled since the beginning of February due to the coronavirus outbreak, a Kyodo News survey showed Saturday, with the lost revenue from passengers coming ashore dealing another blow to Japan’s weak economy.
+More than 200 port calls in Japan by international cruise ships have been canceled this month due to the coronavirus outbreak, a Kyodo News survey showed Saturday, with the lost revenue from passengers coming ashore dealing another blow to Japan’s weakening economy.

-Controversy continues to simmer about the infection-control procedures on the ship after a doctor complained Tuesday about “chaotic” and scary conditions on board.

-Six people working on the boat or with the passengers, including four government officials, a medic and an ambulance driver, have contracted the virus.

 The 83-year-old woman who tested positive for the coronavirus when she arrived at Kuala Lumpur airport after disembarking in Cambodia from the MS Westerdam cruise ship has recovered, Malaysia health authorities said Saturday.